AdobeDocs/commerce-admin.en/help/stores-purchase/introduction.md

 In the Admin, merchants can access information at each stage of the order workflow and process orders:

-- The [Orders](orders.md) page provides merchants with an easy-to-access list of all current orders, and includes tools to edit and process existing orders, and create new orders on behalf of customers.
+- The [Orders](orders.md) page provides merchants with an easy-to-access list of all current orders, and includes tools to edit and process existing orders, and create orders on behalf of customers.

 - The [Invoices](invoices.md) page lists An invoice is based on a temporary sales order and provides a permanent record of the order.